muthazhagan24/EX-8-Implement-a-SimpleLSTM-using-TensorFlow-Keras./README.md

 Step 4 — Train the LSTM Model

 The model is trained using the training sequences.
 During training, the LSTM learns long-term dependencies using its memory cell and gates.
 Validation data is used to monitor performance.

 Step 5 — Evaluate and Perform Predictions

 The model is tested on unseen sequences.
 Prediction results are compared with actual values to measure accuracy.
 The trained LSTM can now forecast future time steps or classify new sequences.

 Step 6 — Visualize and Analyze Results

 Graphs such as predicted vs. actual values and training loss curves are plotted.
 This helps understand how well the model learned the pattern and whether adjustments are needed.

-## PROGRAM:

-Name: Sri muthazhazgan P

-Register Number: 2305002024
+### PROGRAM

+**Name:Sri muthazhagan P**

+**Register Number:2305002024**

 ~~~
 import numpy as np